Skip to main content

 docker compose -f docker-compose.dev.yml up -d

-This starts PostgreSQL, Valkey (Redis), Mailhog, RustFS, a permissions helper, and a one-time bucket bootstrap job.
+This starts PostgreSQL, Valkey (Redis), Mailhog, RustFS, a permissions helper, a one-time bucket bootstrap job, Formbricks Hub, and a local Cube instance for analytics testing.

 2. Access the RustFS console Open http://localhost:9001 in your browser and sign in with: